sakkyoi/kej.tw-Youtube-Downloader-Assistant/readme.md

   3. Enable Developer Mode by clicking the toggle switch next to Developer mode.
   4. Click the "LOAD UNPACKED" button and select the extension directory.
   5. Detail in [https://developer.chrome.com/extensions/getstarted#manifest](https://developer.chrome.com/extensions/getstarted#manifest)
+  6. Or you can download the crx file I apck from [Release](https://github.com/sakkyoi/kej.tw-Youtube-Downloader-Assistant/releases)

 ## How to use